What We Build

 - Proportional safety — hard stops that match the deployment.
 Some risk combinations require human-in-the-loop.
 Some require explicit owner authorization.
 Some require categorical no's.
 The framework names them, the runtime enforces them.

 Together these are the floor for putting AI in front of strangers — the price of entry, not the differentiator.
-Most AI products skip them.
-That is how public-facing AI got the reputation it has.
+Most AI skips them.
+That is how AI in front of the public got the reputation it has.
+We build it the other way.

-Right now: a small set of practices, a small set of products.
+Right now: not many people.
 Most of the AI ecosystem is still pointed inward — coding assistants, internal copilots, productivity tools.
-Public-facing is the next frontier and structurally harder.
+AI that meets the public is the next frontier and structurally harder, which is exactly why teams who need it can't build it alone.